MisterDerpie/parameter-validator/README.md

 This repository contains a proof of concept.
 It is mainly to work with reflection and also try out the idea.

+To see the caveats and learnings, scroll to the bottom below example.

 ## Motivation

 Many software applications receive parameters provided by the user as their input.